Customer area

 • inefficiencies between departments

-What mistakes should be avoided in a PLM project?
+• What mistakes should be avoided in a PLM project?

 The most common causes are:

-• overly complex, non-gradual implementations
+• overly complex, non-iterative projects

 • poor user adoption

-• lack of involvement from key departments
+• lack of involvement from different departments

-• system rigidity
+• rigid system architecture

 • a non-consultative implementation approach

-The most effective approach is to introduce PLM progressively, starting from real business needs and consolidating results over time.
+The most effective approach is to introduce PLM progressively, starting from real needs and consolidating results over time.

 Any question?
 We are here for you.